caullens/game-jam-game/README.md

 # Theme:
 Out of Time

-# A timed maze puzzle
+# Zombeo and Ghouliet: A timed maze puzzle

 # Mechanics:
 - 2d maze game with top-down view